 Disciplinary offences are unjustified or illegal actions which cause, or may cause, injury, harm or damage to members of the University or the public, its visitors or its property, activities or reputation.
 They include actions which obstruct or prevent the proper functioning of the University or impede any member of it from pursuing their study, or at work whether on campus or on placement.
 They may be perpetrated intentionally, recklessly or negligently and include but are not limited to:

-(a) Under Statute 6.5, the Vice-Chancellor has power to suspend a student from any class/classes and to exclude a student from any part of the University or its precincts, subject to reporting this to Council.
-The Vice-Chancellor has delegated this power to the Deputy and Pro-Vice-Chancellors, who may take this action in consultation with the Registrar and Secretary where he or she perceives that the continued presence of a student at the University may pose a significant danger to that student and/or other students or members of the University or to University property, and may require the student to withdraw immediately for a stipulated period.
+(a) The Vice-Chancellor, Deputy and Pro-Vice-Chancellors, may suspend a student's registration, or exclude them from the whole, or any part of the University or its precincts in consultation with the Registrar and Secretary where he or she perceives that the continued presence of a student at the University may pose a danger to that student and/or other students or members of the University or to University property, and may require the student to withdraw immediately for a stipulated period.
 During that time, the student may return to the University to attend any relevant disciplinary hearing or with the prior express permission of the Deputy or Pro-Vice-Chancellor, which may be subject to specified conditions as the Deputy or Pro-Vice-Chancellor deem to be appropriate.

 (b) If, arising from such hearing, the student is excluded temporarily or permanently from the University, such exclusion shall apply pending the outcome of any appeal.